 Restore Hyper-V workloads with NetApp Backup and Recovery

-Restore Hyper-V workloads from snapshot copies, from a workload backup replicated to secondary storage, or from backups stored in object storage using NetApp Backup and Recovery.
+Restore Hyper-V workloads from snapshots, from a workload backup replicated to secondary storage, or from backups stored in object storage using NetApp Backup and Recovery.

 You can restore workloads from different starting locations: